openmls/openmls/book/src/message_validation.md

 ### Syntax validation

 Incoming messages in the shape of a byte string can only be deserialized into a `MlsMessageIn` struct.
-Deserialization ensures that the message is a syntactically correct MLS message, i.e., either an MLSPlaintext or an MLSCiphertext.
+Deserialization ensures that the message is a syntactically correct MLS message, i.e., either a PublicMessage or a PrivateMessage.
 Further syntax checks are applied for the latter case once the message is decrypted.

 ### Semantic validation